Cyx69/TP_ThirdPersonNeuron/Plugins/PerceptionNeuron/README.txt

   Benedikt Engelhard (be@benedikt-engelhard.de)

 Many thanks to:
-* Everybody which helped me to improve and develop this template further
+* Everybody which helped me to improve and develop this plugin further
 * Epic for providing the world best game engine for free
 * Noitom for providing us Kickstarter Backers a motion capture suit for such an affordable price
 * Blender Foundation for developing one of the best open source tools out there